Chair: Associate Professor Wetzel

 Courses in Performance and Ensembles

-Music majors enrolled in required terms of music performance (the actual course number and credit varies) take weekly lessons in the major instrument or voice, perform an end-of-term jury, attend 10 College-sponsored concerts and/or recitals per term, attend all Tuesday morning performance classes, and perform in a large ensemble as follows: (1) Choir or Women's Chorus for voice, keyboard, guitar, and electric bass majors; (2) Marching Band in the fall term and Wind Ensemble in the spring term for wind and percussion majors; and (3) Moravian College Community Orchestra for string majors.
-(Students enrolled in Music 314, 314.1, 314.2, 314.3, 315, 315.2, 315.2, or 315.3 meet the same requirements, but the jury, performance class, and concert attendance requirements are waived.)
+Music majors enrolled in required terms of music performance (the actual course number and credit varies) take weekly lessons in the major instrument or voice, perform an end-of-term jury, attend ten (10) College-sponsored concerts and/or recitals per term, attend all Tuesday morning performance classes, and perform in a large ensemble.
+The guidelines for ensemble requirements can be found in the Music Department Handbook.
+(Students enrolled in Music 314, 314.1, 314.2, 314.3, 315, 315.1, 315.2, or 315.3 meet the same requirements, but the jury, performance class, and concert attendance requirements are waived.)
 Composition and sacred music majors will participate in the large ensemble that corresponds to their major performance area.
 A suitable ensemble placement, based on instrumentation and student's curricular needs, will be determined by the director of instrumental music or director of choral activities.
 Except for the first term of enrollment, the first term with a new private lesson instructor, and during student teaching, students also participate in one performance class per semester.

 Music minors receive lesson grades.
 Attendance at a number of performances is required (see departmental handbook).
 Non-majors take lessons for a pass/fail grade.

-Course credit is granted for membership in Choir, Orchestra, Marching Band, Wind Ensemble, Women's Chorus, and Basketball Pep Band.
+Course credit is granted for membership in Choir, Orchestra, Marching Band, and Wind Ensemble.
 Auditions are scheduled in the fall of each year or at other times by appointment.
 Ensemble participation is part of the performance credit and grade for the major.
 For music minors and other non-majors, a half-unit of credit is given after four terms of participation and a second half-unit of credit after six terms of participation.
 No more than one unit may be counted toward degree requirements by non-majors; additional ensemble activity is recorded without credit notation.
 LinC credit is available for some ensembles; six terms of participation are required.
 Additional assignments are required for LinC credit.